Get the latest information and updates about the changes occurring as the University and the community respond to Coronavirus (COVID-19).

 Contact firstname.lastname@example.org ASAP if your funding is expiring soon.
 Preferably, we would need two months prior to your deadline; Shannon Doyle in the DAAP business office will work with the UC Office of Research to secure an extension.

 I have travel funds on my grant, can I still travel for a conference or project meeting?

-Domestic Travel: University-sponsored domestic air travel will continue to be limited to business essential until June 30, 2020.
+Domestic Travel: University-sponsored domestic air travel will continue to be limited to business essential at least through the end of Fall 2020 Semester.
 Approval will be given on an as-needed basis.
 We strongly urge extreme caution and judgment for your personal domestic travel, with particular attention to known outbreak areas.

-International Travel: We are extending our suspension of all university-related international travel through June 30, 2020.
+International Travel: We are extending our suspension of all university-related international travel at least through the end of Fall 2020 Semester.
 As previously indicated, this prohibition applies to all faculty, staff, postdocs and students, and includes any travel associated with scholarly activities as a UC employee, including travel funded by a government grant, foundation, company or other university.
 We continue to strongly discourage all personal international travel by any UC community members.

 Can I submit grant proposals while University business is still being conducted 100% remotely?

 Which studies or study procedures must be paused?